 Changing from Email to Chat/Messaging

-When the change is occurring from email to chat/messaging, the first translation is not posted as a public reply immediately.
+When the change is occurring from email to chat/messaging, the first translation is not sent as a public reply automatically.
 This is due to a Zendesk API restriction.
-The translation is posted as an internal note instead, which can be copied and sent as a chat/messaging public reply.
-The normal flow resumes after that.
+The translation will populate the comment text box instead, and you will need to click Send or update the ticket to actually send it to the customer.